hoangduytran/blender-manual/manual/files/import_export/usd.rst

 Camera
    Only perspective cameras are exported.

-Lights
-   USD does not directly support spot lights, so those are not exported.

 Particles
    Particles are only written when they are alive, which means that they are always visible.